ajschumacher/askreduce/intro_python.md

 :
-What other configuration can you do?
+Where does bash read its initial configuration from?

 ::
-So much.
+You can do so much configuration.
 Bash reads configuration from .bash_profile and .bashrc, for instance.
 You can get way into customizing your environment, and it can make you more effective and happier.
 I post my configuration here:

 https://github.com/ajschumacher/.emacs.d